shakacode/react_on_rails/docs/additional-details/generator-details.md

 # Generator Details

 The `react_on_rails:install` generator combined with the example pull requests of generator runs will get you up and running efficiently.
 There's a fair bit of setup with integrating Webpack with Rails.
 Defaults for options are such that the default is for the flag to be off.
-For example, the default for `-R` is that `redux` is off, and the default of `-b` is that `skip-bootstrap` is off.
+For example, the default for `-R` is that `redux` is off.

 Run `rails generate react_on_rails:install --help` for descriptions of all available options: